ftlabs/PPS/README.md

 ### Live

-Copy the same steps as Live but use Live URLs for each of the endpoints, interactive components etc
+Copy the same steps as Local but use Live URLs for each of the endpoints, interactive components etc

 **N.B.** It'd be a good idea to make sure the names of your test and live apps are distinct enough taht you (or any collaborators) don't make changes to the wrong one by accident.